ailabstw/Hello-FL/README.md

 * **fl_train.py** : is now mainly consist of `Mnist` training code.
 Users with 3rd party training code will replace fl_train.py with their own training code(should also be renamed fl_train.py).
 And implement the machism need to be implement in current `Mnist`  of fl_train.py example to fit Ailabs FL framework.
 We will introduce this later.

-## The four GRPC API
+## The five GRPC API

 In the last section, we have introduced the 3 parts of Ailabs FL framework : `Operator`, `fl_edge.py` and `fl_train.py`.
 Grpc implementation have been done in `Operator` and `fl_edge.py` by Ailabs.
 So one who wants to integrate their model with Ailabs FL framework don't need to implement `The four GRPC API` by theirself but should know how it works.
 Then they will know when to implement machanism should be implemented in `fl_train.py`.

-* **DataValidation** : Before a FL
+* **DataValidation** : Before a FL really get started, we will need to do data's validation.
+When receive this grpc call, fl_edge.py will help to lauch a process which will call the function in the script file you have provided.
+Then after the validation process have been done.
+Return this grpc call with OK.
+If there is something wrong, one should use our log system to report error.

-* **TrainInit** : When a FL get started, `Operator` will call the TrainInit（GRPC call) in `fl_edge.py`, which directly means make the training initialized.
+* **TrainInit** : After data's validation have been done, FL get started, `Operator` will call the TrainInit（GRPC call) in `fl_edge.py`, which directly means make the training initialized.
 Users need to initialize their training after this call have been triggered. `fl_edge.py` helps to handle this event, and will call the `init` in `fl_train.py` （the script which will be replaced with 3rd's training script if users want their 3rd party training to be in FL framwork).
 So users need to implement `init` in their own `fl_train.py` like example `Mnist` and do initiation in this `init` function.
 After users have done the initialization in `init` function, users should do trainInitDoneEvent.set() to inform outside that  `fl_edge.py` initialization have done and `fl_edge.py` will help to reply `Operator` this and we will go to next section : LocalTrain.

 * **LocalTrain** : After users send trainInitDoneEvent.set(), `Operator` will later call LocalTrain（GRPC call)  in `fl_edge.py`.
 LocalTrain means to trigger one epoch of training. `fl_edge.py` have help to handle this GPPC and will do `trainStartedEvent.set()` event to `fl_train.py`, and users need to handle this event in `fl_train.py` to lauch a new epoch of training.And after the new epoch of training have done, do `trainFinishedEvent.set()` to inform `fl_edge.py` that this new epoch of training have done.One will do `trainStartedEvent.wait()` in the beginning of their training loop and reply with  `trainStartedEvent.clear()`.